sonainjameel/JUMBF-Type-Checker/README.md

 📞 **Got Questions?**

 We're all ears!
-Should you find yourself with queries or in need of assistance, reach out without hesitation to sonainjamil@sju.ac.kr.
+Should you find yourself with queries or in need of assistance, reach out without hesitation to sonainjamil@sju.ac.kr or sonainjamil@ieee.org.

 Dive into the world of JUMBF-Type-Checker and transform the way you interact with your JPEG files today! 🌈✨